 Quick Takeaway: Asda may be a better option if you're looking for a lower premium.
 However those looking for a pet specialist, dental illness and/or a longer claims submission window might prefer PetPlan.

 Agria Pet Insurance offers plans with very good value from a specialist pet insurer.
 Agria is able to charge lower premiums by 1) offering some features as add-ons, so you only pay for them if you want and 2) having the pet owner pay a 10% copay in addition to the fixed excess (of £95 or £160 for dogs, £85 or £160 for cats).
 We like that Agria is a specialist pet insurer with a long history.
 Agria plans offer some desirable features, such as dental, euthanasia, 6+ months to claim and cremation/burial, plus congenital conditions are covered.
 The cost for a young, healthy crossbreed dog is around £350 per year for a plan with £6,500 of vet cover and a £95 fixed excess + 10% copay; a British shorthair with an £85 excess + 10% copay would cost around £325 for the same level of cover.

-Bottom Line: If you want dental illness cover, a longer time to claim and a lower-than-average premium, Agria can be a good option—but as standard you'll have to pay a larger share of any vet bills that arise.
+Bottom Line: If you want dental illness cover and a longer time to claim, Agria can be a good option—but as standard you'll have to pay a larger share of any vet bills that arise.